nexendrie/translation/docs/index.md

 It is possible to detect language from Accept-Language header with HeaderLocaleResolver.
 There is also SessionLocaleResolver which takes and stores current language in session.
 These 2 resolvers require package nette/http.

+If you want to always use the default language, use FallbackLocaleResolver.

 If you want to use multiple ways to resolve the language, use ChainLocaleResolver.

 ```php